The Spatially Resolved Hot Gas Properties of NGC 1266's AGN-Driven Outflow: Results

 \subsection{The Hot Outflow Phase}

-In Figure~\ref{fig:spectra}, we show the extracted spectra for the combined northern and southern regions of NGC~1266.
+In Figure~\ref{fig:cx}, we show the extracted spectra for the combined northern and southern regions of NGC~1266.
 Evident in the spectra are emission lines of Ne, Mg, Si, S, and Ar.
 We do not find the Fe K$\alpha$ line that is characteristically present in AGN systems since our regions did not include the central nucleus.
 We also notice the normalization in the $<$1.5~keV energy range is lower for the north than for the south despite comparable signal at $>$1.5~keV energies.
-This is an indicator of harder X-rays in the north and is evident in the three-color X-ray image in Figure~\ref{fig:xray_image}.
+This is an indicator of harder X-rays in the north and is evident in the three-color X-ray image in Figure~\ref{fig:xray_image}. \edit1{The lower normalization may be due to increased absorption of soft X-rays indicative of increased gas column density in the north (see Figure~\ref{fig:gradients} and Table~\ref{tab:ngc1266_gradients}).}